Is it normal to feel tired in pregnancy?

-Try not to let it bother you if you can't sleep, and don't worry that it will harm your baby – it won't.
+Try not to let it bother you if you cannot sleep, and do not worry that it will harm your baby – it will not.
 If you can, nap during the day and get some early nights during the week.

 Avoid tea, coffee or cola drinks in the evening, as the caffeine can make it harder to go to sleep.

 Try to relax before bedtime so you're not wide awake.
-Relaxation techniques may also help.
-Your antenatal classes may teach you some techniques, or you could borrow a relaxation tape, CD or DVD from your library.
+Relaxation techniques may also help, ask your midwife for advice.
+Your antenatal classes may teach you some techniques, or you could use a pregnancy relaxion CD or DVD.